mrjackyliang/discord-stonker-bot/README.md

 ### 8. RSS Feeds
 Sends out messages when an update from external RSS feeds are detected.
 Control how often you want the bot to fetch updates.
 You may also choose to have links resolved to their final destination and have parameters removed as well.

-__NOTE:__ For Google News RSS Feeds, the source will be stripped from the title automatically.
+__Note:__ For Google News RSS Feeds, the source will be stripped from the title automatically.

 | __Key__                              | __Type__   | __Description__                                         | __Required__ | __Accepted Values__                                                                                                                                                          |
 |--------------------------------------|------------|---------------------------------------------------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|